 “How?”
 Lila huffed, her tone filled with amusement, as if Kanna had just told a joke.
 “Not very well, that’s how.
 And I don’t care to know much more than that, believe me.
 There are many things about this giant that are too ugly to fathom.
 Goda is simply a distant relation to my wife, that’s all.”
 But because Kanna kept staring at her with irritation, the woman relented a few moments later with a sigh.
-“We met in the Outerland desert around the time I first started working for the Middleland government.”
+“We met in the Outerland desert around the time I was working as a re-educator for the Middleland government.”

 “What are you two even up to in here?
 Your whispers make it sound like you have some sort of conspiracy between you, like you planned everything out together—not just for me, but for Parama, too.”